 Coronavirus Food Assistance Program

 On March 24, 2021 USDA announced updates to the Coronavirus Food Assistance Program (CFAP) for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
-USDA's Farm Service Agency (FSA) reopened signup for CFAP 2 for at least 60 days beginning on April 5, 2021.
+USDA's Farm Service Agency (FSA) re-opened signup for CFAP 2 beginning on April 5, 2021.
 CFAP was also updated to include an increase in CFAP 1 payment rates for cattle, additional CFAP 2 assistance for eligible row-crop producers, and processing of eligible payments for CFAP Additional Assistance.

-Visit farmers.gov/pandemic-assistance/cfap for more information on the Coronavirus Food Assistance Program, including eligible commodities, producer eligibility, payment limitations and structure, and options to apply.
+Visit farmers.gov/pandemic-assistance/cfap for more information on the Coronavirus Food Assistance Program, including eligible commodities, producer eligibility, payment limitations and structure, and options to apply for CFAP 2.

 Pandemic Livestock Indemnity Program